-Two men face one another across a chessboard in this 1955 painting of Una’s (oil on canvas, dimensions unknown).
+Two men face one another across a chessboard in this 1955 painting of Una’s (oil on canvas, 51 x 41.5cm).
 It’s probable one of them is Una’s husband, Eugene, who was an inveterate and expert chess player.
 According to family sources, the other player may be his brother, Tom.

 Both figures in the painting look like one another.
 The same widow’s peaks and bushy eyebrows, similar indistinct mouths.
 Gesturally, they adopt the same pose, feet planted firmly apart, hands thoughtfully on chin, mirroring the doubleness of the game they play.
 They sport similar suits of clothes, though the player on the right goes tieless.

 He looks like he’s just made a significant move – check? – while the player on the left is deep in thought, considering what to do next.
 Although they are static, the tension of the moment is implied in the set of their faces and in the hang of their clothes.

 If it’s not the two brothers, perhaps it’s a portrait of Eugene playing himself, something which keen players often do.
 Eugene was a frequent correspondent to the chess column in the British Catholic weekly magazine, the Tablet, which set problems for aficionados.